apostrophecms/apostrophe-documentation/docs/modules/apostrophe-oembed/index.md

 ## Methods
 ### query(*req*, *url*, *options*, *mainCallback*) *[api]*
-This method fetches the specified URL, determines its best embedded representation via oembetter, and on success invokes its callback with null and an object containing the oembed API response from the service provider.
+This method fetches the specified URL, determines its best embedded representation via `oembetter`, and on success invokes its callback with null and an object containing the oembed API response from the service provider.

-If oembetter has no luck, open graph is used as a fallback.
+If `oembetter` has no luck, open graph is used as a fallback.

-If options.alwaysIframe is true, the result is a simple iframe of the URL.
-If options.iframeHeight is set, the iframe has that height in pixels, otherwise it is left to CSS.
+If `options.alwaysIframe` is true, the result is a simple iframe of the URL.
+If `options.iframeHeight` is set, the iframe has that height in pixels, otherwise it is left to CSS.

+The `options` object is passed on to `oembetter.fetch`.

 Responses are automatically cached, by default for one hour.
 See the cacheLifetime option to the module.